MobiliyaTechnologies/AssetMonitoring/README.md

-# Asset Monitoring (ASTRA)
+# Asset Tracking & Monitoring (ASTRA)
-Asset Monitoring Solution Accelerator
+Asset Tracking & Monitoring Solution Accelerator

 ## About
 1) This is the toplevel project which will provide the information regarding setup & deployment of Asset Monitoring Solution.